 2014 Was also the year when Butler County Human Services bestowed the extraordinary honor of dedicating the Transitional Living Center of the VA to Grapevine Center’s Executive Director, Bette Peoples.
 While this was Butler County Human Services’ way of tipping the hat to her personal efforts at lobbying for Mental Health Reform (she has been a linchpin of reform in the county mental health community), it was also an acknowledgement of what an invaluable resource for Mental Health Recovery, the Grapevine Center has been; and what, after 25 years of her leadership, it has become.
 The long slog from its humble beginnings to what it is today is truly inspiring:

 Asking Bette Peoples what lies in store for the future, she explains that she would dearly love to open a Peer Run Respite Center, where people could spend a few nights as they overcome difficult times in their illness: “Sometimes, they just need to be around people who understand and care,” she explains.
+This could be expected to reduce hospital emergency visits and stays dramatically.

 Judging from Bette Peoples’ past achievements, and the quality of support of our staff, volunteers, and board members, there can be no doubt that Grapevine Center will continue going from strength to strength, and continue standing in the breach, to fulfill much needed services for Mental Health recovery.